 Relation to MISG strategic plan: The proposed research directly related to the 2024-2027 Michigan Sea Grant Strategic plan Goal 1, Desired Outcome 1.2, “Educators, students, and lifelong learners have current information and innovative tools that meet or exceed relevant standards and practices”.
 Goal 3, Desired Outcome 3.2, “Evidence-based science, traditional and local, and innovative solutions inform and improve management and conservation of coastal habitats”.
 Goal 7, Desired Outcome 7.1, “Scientific understanding, including traditional and local knowledge, provides foundational information, and all community members understand the impacts of changing conditions and coastal hazards and can prepare, respond, and adapt”.

 Experimental Design: To investigate H1, water from Lakes Superior and Huron will be collected and used for an in situ reciprocal transplant experiment using dialysis bags (14,000 kDa MWCO).
 Water from one lake will be filtered using a 10 mm filter to remove grazers and placed into dialysis bags, then incubated in the other lake for xx days.
-Water samples will be analyzed for particulate C, N, and P of the bacterial communities and the seston from inside the dialysis bags.
-To measure DOM and dissolved nutrients, 0.45 mm filtered water samples will be analyzed for dissolved organic carbon (DOC), total nitrogen (TN), nitrogen species (nitrate, nitrite, and ammonium), and soluble reactive phosphorus (SRP).
-Fluorescent dissolved organic matter will be measured by fluorescence excitation-emission matrix spectroscopy.
+Water samples taken from the bags will be analyzed for particulate C, N, and P of the bacterial communities and the seston from inside the dialysis bags.
+To measure DOM and dissolved nutrients, 0.45 mm filtered water samples will be analyzed for dissolved organic carbon (DOC), total dissolved nitrogen (TDN), nitrogen species (nitrate, nitrite, and ammonium), and soluble reactive phosphorus (SRP).
+The quality of dissolved organic matter will be characterized by fluorescence excitation-emission matrix spectroscopy.
 To assess H2, morphological traits will be determined via flow cytometry, changes in community assemblage will be characterized using 16S rRNA gene sequencing, and functional capacity will be measured by carbon substrate utilization using BIOLOG Ecoplates.
-To explore H3, translationally active microbes will be calculated using biorthogonal amino acid tagging (BONCAT), which will provide valuable information on microbial activity and whether the communities become more active or dormant in response to varying nutrient statuses.
+To explore H3, translationally active microbes will be quantified using biorthogonal amino acid tagging (BONCAT), which will provide information on microbial activity and whether the communities become more active or dormant in response to varying nutrient statuses.
 CTD and light profiles for each lake will also be collected at the beginning and end of each incubation for each host lake.
 Community adaptation in H1 will be measured via plasticity in stoichiometry and morphology, while H2 and H3 adaptation will be reflected by microbial community assemblages and functional redundancy.
-A Bray-Curtis dissimilatory matrix will be used to compare bacterial communities to themselves at the start of the incubation, and to the host lake’s communities.
+Bray-Curtis dissimilatory will be used to assess similarity across native lake communities and incubated communities .
 Particulates will be ratioed and transplanted communities will be compared to their lake of origin and to the other transplanted community.
-The green fluorescence gathered from flow cytometry will be used for calculating cell abundance and will be compared between transplanted communities and host communities, and to compare the abundance of high DNA content and low DNA content populations.
+Cell abundances and cell DNA content will be determined via flow cytometry and transplanted communities compared to host communities.
 Finally, the data generated from this experiment will be used to make PCAs to see which variables explain the most variation for the various ways we expect the microbial communities to adapt to changing nutrient conditions.

 Timeline: Sampling will be conducted in May of 2026.
 Data analysis will be done in the fall of 2026.
 In Spring 2027, a manuscript will be drafted for publication.
 The results of this study will be included as a chapter in my dissertation, and I will tentatively defend it in spring 2029.